New AMD Ryzen and EPYC Roadmaps, Zen 4 and 5nm Genoa by 2022, Zen 3 and Milan in 2020

 In either case, we'll get fourth-gen Ryzen chips with the Zen 3 architecture by the end of 2020, which aligns with AMD's current release cadence for desktop processors.
 The company says the first Zen 3 chips will land during the tail end of 2020, but the chips will be "fully in the market" for all segments by the end of 2021.

-AMD says that EPYC Milan, the follow-on to the EPYC Rome chips, will arrive on time by the end of 2021.
+AMD says that EPYC Milan, the follow-on to the EPYC Rome chips, will arrive on time by the end of 2020.
 These chips will come with the Zen 3 architecture and 7nm process, but we can expect an enhanced variant of the process node relevant to the 7nm process shipping today.
-Think of these as a "+" equivalent.
+Think of these as a "+" equivalent that use TSMC's N7+ process.

 AMD's EPYC Rome processors are already serious challengers for Intel's Cascade Lake lineup, and the fast-follow with Milan will only intensify the competition.
-Intel should have its 10nm Ice Lake server chips fully on the market at that time, so competition will be heated.
+Intel should have its 10nm Ice Lake server chips on the market at that time, so competition will be heated.

 Perhaps most impressive, AMD's roadmaps indicate the company will have its EPYC Genoa processors fully on the market by the end of 2022.
 Those chips will come with the 5nm process and Zen 4 architecture, and if AMD can continue to execute on time, that represents an impressively huge jump forward in a relatively short span.
+We can also expect that AMD's Zen 4 processors for the consumer market will come with the 5nm process as well.

 AMD also released a new GPU roadmap, which we covered here, and provided an absolute onslaught of other information.
-We've included the full press decks in our coverage here.
+We've included the full breakdown in our coverage here.
 AMD also announced its new 3D chip stacking technique, which it calls "X3D," during the event.